 Our attorneys have been assisting the Orange County and Southern California communities for over 40 years.

 Accidents involving large commercial trucks often result in severe injuries and extensive property damage, particularly for those operating in traditional passenger vehicles involved in the crash.
 If you or somebody you care about has been injured or sustained property damage as a result of an accident caused by a truck driver or trucking company, you may be entitled to various types of compensation.
-However, there are various types of evidence that need to be obtained in order to properly determine liability.
+However, there are various types of evidence that need to be obtained to properly determine liability.
 One piece of evidence that needs to be gathered is the truck driver’s logbook.
+A skilled truck accident lawyer in Orange County can help gather evidence for your claim.

 What we will find is that most commercial truck drivers in the state of California have to adhere to the hours of service requirements put forth by the US Department of Transportation.
 In particular, we see that the Federal Motor Carrier Safety Administration (FMCSA) is directly responsible for ensuring that drivers follow the hours of service requirements put in place by regulators.